-Find the Right professional
+Find the Right Mental Health Professional

 If a professional asks: “What is wrong with you?” or “What happened to you?” find another professional.
 Asking, “What is wrong with you?” or “What happened to you?” implies blame, sickness and fault.
 Asking, “What did you experience growing up?”–allows the person to begin the process of discovering the source of their pain and healing the wounds.

 What is your approach to the recovery process?
 The basic recovery process is: Discovery, Heal, Discovery, Heal.
 Processing feelings and uncovering the layers of pain.
 “Going into the Pain to get out of the Pain.”
 “There is no gain without pain.”
 If the professional is unable to give you a process similiar to this, thank the professional for their time and call another professional.

 Do you allow short phone conversations (10 – 15 min.) between sessions?
 If the answer is, “NO.” Thank the professional for their time and call another professional.
 Being able to have short phone conversations between sessions is paramount to the survivor’s ability to develop the deep level of trust required to go through the healing process.
 Furthermore, people aren’t only in pain on Tuesday at 3 p.m.
 The recovery process is a 24/7 proposition, the professional’s support between sessions is critical to recovery.

 What are the critical emotional issues in the recovery process?
 The correct answer is: Anger/Rage, Sadness, Fear, Guilt Shame, and Humiliation.
 If the professional is unable to readily list these 6 emotions, Thank the professional for their time and call another professional.